Events leading to the Falklands War: Chilean involvement

 Neighbouring Chile, under Augusto Pinochet's regime, became one of the major Latin American countries (the other being Colombia), to support Britain (and then only indirectly) by providing a military and naval diversion.
 In 1978 Argentina initiated Operation Soberania in order to invade the islands around Cape Horn, but stopped the operation a few hours later for military and political reasons.

 The Argentine government planned to seize the disputed Beagle Channel islands after the occupation of the Falklands.
-Basilio Lami Dozo disclosed that Leopoldo Galtieri announced to him that "[Chile] have to know that what we are doing now, because they will be the next in turn.
+Basilio Lami Dozo disclosed that Leopoldo Galtieri announced to him, "Let [Chile] take note of what we’re doing now, because they will be next."
 Also Óscar Camilión, the last Argentine Foreign Minister before the war (29 March 1981 to 11 December 1981) stated that "The military planning was, after the solution of the Falklands case, to invade the disputed islands in the Beagle.
 That was the determination of the Argentine Navy."

 Such preparations were made public.
 On 2 June 1982 an article was published in the Buenos Aires newspaper La Prensa concerning Manfred Schönfeld's answer to the question as to what to do after the expected Argentine victory in the Falklands : "The war will not be finished for us, because after the defeat of our enemies in the Falklands, they must be blown away from South Georgia, the South Sandwich Islands, and all Argentine Austral archipelagos."

 This intention was probably known by the Chilean government that provided the United Kingdom with 'limited, but significant information'.

 In her book Statecraft, Margaret Thatcher claims that General Pinochet gave Britain "vital" support during the war, most notably in intelligence, which saved British lives.
 Thatcher claims that the Chilean Air Force often provided Britain with early warning of impending Argentine Air Force attacks.
 When, at one point, the Chilean long-range radar was switched off for 24 hours for maintenance work, the Argentinian Air Force was able to bomb the Royal Navy ships Sir Galahad and Sir Tristram, causing many casualties.
 The Chilean Connection is described in detail by Sir Lawrence Freedman in his book The Official History of the Falklands Campaign.